SynthpX/wAIfuS/README.md

 ## About The Project
 This advanced AI chatbot is designed to retain past conversations and leverage a knowledge base stored in SQLite.
-While the current iteration is under heavy development and not intended for public use, it offers a glimpse of the powerful features being integrated.
+The current iteration is under heavy development and not intended for public use, it offers a glimpse of the powerful features being integrated (that is why it dosent have req.txt).

 ## Ongoing